Comprehensive introduction to the Palace of Versailles & its surroundings with free time to explore the elegant town of Versailles

 - Day 3: Tuesday 19 November

 - This morning we return to the palace and continue our tour of the private and rarely-seen apartments on the ground and second floors, including a visit to Marie-Antoinette’s bathroom.
 We pause for lunch at Ducasse’s restaurant, Ore, within the palace.
-In the afternoon we take minibuses through the grounds to visit Louis XIV’s Grand (or Marble) Trianon which was built in 1687 as the King’s retreat from his public life at the Palace.
-Later residents included Louis XV’s Queen, Marie-Leczinska, Napoleon and his wife Marie-Louise, and President de Gaulle.
-We end the day visiting Marie-Antoinette’s famous Hamlet (or model farm) which has recently been painstakingly restored.
-We return to our hotel where the evening will be free.
+In the afternoon we visit the Royal Chapel, created for Louis XIV and still showing the royal symbols that were defaced during the French Revolution.
+Louis XV’s Royal Opera was built to celebrate the marriage of the Dauphin to Marie-Antoinette in 1770, and is still in use as an Opera House today.
+Finally, we engage with the comprehensive exhibition on the history of Versailles, its architecture and people.
+We return to our hotel and the evening will be free.

 - Day 4: Wednesday 20 November